EdZielinski/Project4Final/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This page shows the MBTA subway routes.

-## Communication Design - Interactions between Python and JavaScript
+## Interactions between Python and JavaScript

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Once the Shop and the Vendors are in place an order of inventory can be placed for delivery.
-The user places an order on the order screen, the 'click' the submit order button.
-This kicks off the orderForm.addEventListener event, and we send the order data to the python app through the web-socket.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Once the Shop and the Vendors are in place, an order of inventory is placed for delivery.
+The vendor places an order on the order screen, they 'click' the submit order button.
+This triggers the orderForm.addEventListener event, and we send the 'order' data to application.py through the web-socket.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Now the socketio.on("order") takes over in application.py, commits the data to the inventory table, and then updates the index.html page through the javascript file at 'socket.on('update_table'...)'.
-Also in the application.py the time to deliver from the Shop (Downtown Crossing) to the vendor cart is calculated using the Google Directions API(see CALCULATION below), then that time is passed back to the JavaScript file through the socketio.emit("timer", time)and updates the time that it will take to deliver in the JavaScript at 'socket.on('timer', (time) => {.'
+Also in the application.py the time to deliver from the Shop (Downtown Crossing) to the vendor cart is calculated using the Google Directions API, then the 'time' is passed back to the JavaScript file through the socketio.emit("timer", time) and updates the time that it will take to deliver in the JavaScript at 'socket.on('timer', (time) => {.'
 This time string is updated in the element with id="timer" for the class = "timer" in the index.html page.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;So depending on whether you are the the vendor or the shop you see two different views.
 The vendor sees the clock counting down to their estimated delivery time.
 The shop sees that there is a current delivery in progress.
 See Illustration 1.